-It seems crude to think of safari as a checklist, but we’ve been treated to such a wealth of wildlife sightings over the last few days and I’ve been a little disappointed not to have seen giraffe yet.
+It seems crude to think of safari as a checklist, but we’ve been treated to such a wealth of wildlife sightings over the last few days and I’ve been a little disappointed not to have seen a giraffe yet.
 Perhaps I’m being greedy?
 But, Calvet, as excitable and generous as ever, springs into action. ‘’We’ll find them before you leave.
 Let’s take a walk into the bush’’

 Single file we trek, eyes wide and eager.
 We see an elephant slowly making his way down to the waterhole for a drink.
-As we progress deeper into the trees, Calvet occasionally raises his hand in the air, signalling us to gather round.
+As we progress deeper into the trees, Calvet occasionally raises his hand in the air, signalling us to gather around.
 First to show us a patch of small insects, then to feel a velvety acacia pod – a favourite treat for elephants – then to point out some perfectly rounded giraffe scat.
 Still a little moist and warm, it gives us hope we are close.
-It isn’t even 7am, but the sun is beating down.
+It isn’t even 7 am, but the sun is beating down.
 Calvet calls another halt: ‘’I’ll call us a bush taxi’’.
-The group looks relieved to be escaping the heat, but disappointed the giraffe hunt is probably over.
+The group looks relieved to be escaping the heat but disappointed the giraffe hunt is probably over.
 Calvet, however, grins at us as he radios back to camp.
 My spirits lift.
 He knows exactly where they are.
 Within minutes a Land Cruiser arrives.
 We pile in and assume our positions, and before long Calvet shouts from the front seat.

 ‘’Yebbo Yes!
 I see them, can you?’’
 He’s no longer a young man, but Calvet’s eyesight is astonishing.
 He can make out tiny details from incredible distances.
 It is several minutes before anyone else catches sight of the giraffe.
 They emerge elegantly from the bush, the male considerably darker and taller than the four females accompanying him.
 A gangly juvenile follows.
 While our group is hushed by the serene spectacle, Calvet decides to test our wildlife knowledge.